How to find the best categories for Google Business Profile

 Conclusion

-Google Business Profile categories can be a lot to take in initially, especially if you’re new to the world of local SEO.
 Remember that improving your rankings is a long-term effort that will require a significant amount of upkeep initially, but if it’s maintained, you’ll see serious growth.
-By choosing the proper categories from the beginning, you’ll ensure that your business is easy to find every time users search for the services that you offer.Â

 Once you attract and convert more users, your rankings will steadily improve as Google’s algorithm begins to see that you are a trusted source for the categories you have chosen.